TU-Delft-SALT-Group/spectral/kernel/README.md

-# Spectral backend
+# Spectral kernel

-## Run backend locally
+## Run kernel locally

-For the backend we are using fastapi.
+For the kernel we are using fastapi.
 To start up the server locally run:

 ```bash
 fastapi dev spectral/main.py